Schumzy/R_RESTApi/docs/OpenCPU_in_Docker.md

 ﻿# [OpenCPU](https://www.opencpu.org/) in [Docker](https://www.docker.com/)

 ## Requirenments
-* Installed [R](https://cran.r-project.org/) and integrated development environment (IDE) for R like [RStudio](https://www.rstudio.com/).
+* Installed [R](https://cran.r-project.org/) and integrated development environment (IDE) for R like [RStudio](https://www.rstudio.com/) .
 * Optional: Python to make requests.

 ## 1. Install Docker:

-This can be seen in the docs in *Install_Docker.md* in detail.
+This can be seen in the docs in [*Install_Docker.md*](https://github.com/IndustrialML/R_RESTApi/blob/master/docs/Install_Docker.md) in detail.

 ## 2. Make own R-Packages

 OpenCPU uses R code only in R packages.
-Therefore, if other R code is used, own R packages have to be created.
-The procedure for this is described in the docs in *Create_Rpackage.md* .
+Therefore, if not common R packages are used, own R packages have to be created.
+The procedure for this is described in the docs in [*Create_Rpackage.md*](https://github.com/IndustrialML/R_RESTApi/blob/master/docs/Create_RPackage.md).

 ## 3. Make Dockerfile